etiennegodin/inat-obs-scorer/README.md

 The **30% remainder at day 7** is the model's target: observations that have slipped through the first wave of community engagement.
 This population filter is applied at training time — the model is scoped exclusively to observations that are not Research Grade one week after submission, either because they received no identifications or because early identifications have not yet reached community consensus.

+**Why a 365-day label window?** A common approach is to label an observation as RG or not based on its status at a fixed horizon — 90 days is a natural choice since most activity happens early.
+But the settlement curve shows that 90 days captures only 82% of observations that will eventually reach RG.
+The remaining 18% are disproportionately the hard cases: unusual taxa, observations that required a specialist to discover, or species where identifications trickle in slowly over months.
+Labelling them as negatives at 90 days would introduce systematic noise into exactly the population the model is trying to learn from.

-**Why a 365-day label window?** The model predicts whether an observation will *eventually* reach RG, not whether it will do so quickly.
-Using a 365-day closed window captures 93.6% of eventual-RG observations.
-The extra 11% is meaningful label signal, particularly for structurally difficult taxa that require patient accumulation of specialist identifications.
-Observations must be at least 365 days old at scrape time to receive a label, ensuring the closed-window assumption holds.
+Extending the window to 365 days captures 93.6% of eventual-RG observations — recovering most of that signal — while keeping the dataset manageable.
+Observations must be at least 365 days old at scrape time to receive a label, ensuring the closed-window assumption holds and that no observation is labelled before its outcome is known.

 ---